Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/00-Intro To Cross Site Scripting(XSS).md

 # **Introduction to Cross-Site Scripting (XSS) - Types Explained Extensively**

-Cross-Site Scripting (XSS) is a security vulnerability that allows attackers to inject malicious
+Cross-Site Scripting (XSS) is a security vulnerability that allows attackers to inject malicious scripts into web pages viewed by other users.
+These scripts execute in the victim's browser, potentially stealing sensitive data, hijacking sessions, or defacing websites.

+XSS attacks are categorized into three main types:
+1. **Reflected XSS**
+2. **Stored XSS**
+3. **DOM-based XSS**

+---

+## **1. Reflected XSS (Non-Persistent)**
+### **How It Works:**
+- Attacker crafts a malicious URL containing JavaScript (e.g., in a phishing email).
+- Victim clicks the link, sending the payload to the server.
+- Server reflects the script back unsafely in the response (e.g., search results).
+- Victim’s browser executes the script.

+### **